astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 Understanding of planetary cycles rests on the knowledge about the qualities of aspects that constitute the cycle.
 The [first part of the story]({% post_url 2019-02-12-planetary-cycles-waxing-waning-aspects-part-one %}) has looked into waxing and waning aspects, it this part we will extend our understanding to include applying and separating aspects.

-A planetary cycle is an unfoldment of planetary dynamics between two planets.
+**A planetary cycle is an unfoldment of planetary dynamics between two planets**.
 The planetary cycle starts at every conjunction and follows through the sequence of aspects until the two planets eventually arrive to their next conjunction thus marking the beginning of the next cycle.
 This process gives an idea of a spiral-like movement.

 That is why looking at an individual aspect doesn’t necessarily provides the full picture.
 Any aspect between a pair of planets should be interpreted in the much broader context of the whole planetary cycle taking into account the overall symbolism of interaction between the planetary forces that are at play.